anshulp2912/SE_Fall2021_G13_HW2b/README.md

 ### Prerequisites <a name="prerequisites"></a>

-You will require a 64 bit Windows 10 system or an equivalent iOS device.
+You will require a 64 bit Windows 10 system or an equivalent iOS device, Python 3.5 or above.

 ### Installing <a name="installing"></a>